TrentSPalmer/fcc-challenges/drum-machine/README.md

 ### TODOS

-* add focus() to selectionMenuItems so that you can immediately begin scrolling with arrow keys
 * add tip for scrolling selectionMenuItems
 * make sure metronome continues on volume, sound, or metronome BPM change
 * add additional metronome speed values